Dreambound

 Key Points

-To become a Psychiatric Technician in Alaska, you must complete a state-approved training program, which typically takes 1-2 years to complete.
-This includes both classroom instruction and supervised clinical experience.
-Additionally, you must obtain a Psychiatric Technician license from the Alaska Board of Nursing.
+• To become a psychiatric technician in Alaska, you must complete a state-approved training program and obtain a license from the Alaska Board of Nursing.

 After gaining experience and possibly further education, Psychiatric Technicians have several pathways to advance their careers.
 Opportunities for growth can lead to roles with increased responsibilities or specialized focuses within mental health care.